siefca/attribute-filters/docs/USAGE.md

 ```

 Note that the returned hash will have a default value set to instance of the `AttributeSet`.
-If you'll try to get the value of an element that doesn't exist **the empty set will be returned**.
+If you'll try to get the value of an element that doesn't exist **the empty, frozen set will be returned**.

 Instead of `attribute_sets` you may also use one of the aliases: